 The same is true with fruits that can be popped into lunchboxes on a busy morning or served as snacks on the way to soccer practice.
-And you don’t have to spend hours doing it – 30 minutes twice a week will save you time and stress on busy weekends.
+And you don’t have to spend hours doing it – 30 minutes twice a week will save you time and stress on busy weekdays.

 • Boil some eggs.
 Serve them as part of a quick breakfast, add them to salads, or use them to make egg salad.
 The Egg Safety Center (eggsafety.org) says that hard cooked eggs spoil faster than raw eggs, so keep them refrigerated and use them within a few days.

 • Roast one or more whole chickens or a number of chicken breasts.
 Or cook them in your CrockPot.
 Shred or chop the meat for tacos, chicken salad, Chef’s salad or Greek salad with chicken.
 It can also be used in a quick chicken and vegetable stir fry.
 Freeze extra meat for a super-busy day.

 • Make a batch or double batch of granola.
 Granola makes a wonderful real food breakfast or snack.
 Store-bought granola can be high in fat and sugar, but when you make it yourself you control the ingredients.
 I usually make a double batch of my As-You-Like-It Granola because it requires almost no additional work.
 And my family eats it so quickly that a single batch is gone in a flash!